roughnut/bootcamp-challenge-01-html-css-git-code-refactor/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title ✅
 ```
+## Usage

+NOTE: The completed site is [deployed to Github pages](https://roughnut.github.io/bootcamp-challenge-01-html-css-git-code-refactor/ "link to deployed site on Github pages").

 <a id="process-learnings"></a>
 ## Process and Learnings